 Hence, if you are looking for a gourmet tomato that will impress your guests, this is the one for you.
 It takes 75 to 80 days to mature.

 Purchase Black Krim seeds online.

-The Brandywine is among the “tomatoes types” that can be considered a beefsteak breed.
-They can be found in both pink and yellow colors.
+The Brandywine is a special one among the beefsteak brands of tomatoes.
+You can find them in both pink and yellow colors.

-Pink varieties are slightly larger, with them growing up to 1 pound versus the yellow variety, which tends to top out at 12 ounces.
+Though, pink varieties are slightly larger, with fruits growing up to 1 pound versus the yellow variety of tomato plants, which tops out fruits at 12 ounces.

 Both have excellent flavor, smooth flesh, and a soft texture.
 They also mature in 90 days, making them one of the slowest on this list.

 Purchase Brandywine seeds online.